top of page

 Church of Saint John, Lake Ohrid - photo Margie C.

 Many travellers to Europe will head for the Instagram-worthy scenic highlights - Cinque Terre, Lake Como, Santorini - to name but a few.
-But travel a little further afield and you can have a place to yourself.
+But travel a little further afield and you can have an equally beautiful place to yourself.
 Here are ten fabulous regions in Europe you have never heard of but you should travel to

 Most of the reports you will hear about busy places will originate in cities like Rome and Barcelona or cruise ports like Venice and Dubrovnik.
-Instead of going to the heavy-hitters, consider smaller or lesser-known alternatives - visit Utrecht instead of Amsterdam, Girona instead of Barcelona or Naples instead of Rome
+Granted, it is hard to find a replacement for Venice, but for other cities there are great alternatives.
+Instead of going to the heavy-hitters, consider smaller or lesser-known places - visit Utrecht instead of Amsterdam, Girona instead of Barcelona or Naples instead of Rome

 Spring blossom and cyclist on the Danube cycle path